at-sso/Mascarade/README.md

 # Mascarade

-Doing this in java was a mistake.
+Doing this in Java was a mistake.
+But not in C++.